10 Solutions To Stop Good Objectives From Going Bad

 Level 1 – Chaos: People are not told what they are accountable for and therefore don’t do their jobs

 Level 2 – Inefficient: People are told what they are accountable for but don’t do their jobs because of overwork or focus on the wrong things.
-This is most inefficient because resources are invested in monitoring but not in getting work done.
+This is most inefficient because resources are invested in monitoring, not getting work done.

-In traditional top-down organizations, accountability processes say that you, the employee, cannot hold yourself accountable for your work; therefore, your boss needs to do it for you.
+In traditional top-down organizations, accountability processes say that you, the employee, cannot hold yourself accountable for your work; therefore, your boss must do it for you.

 Read about Healthy organizations.

-Leaders in a Healthy organization do not hold employees accountable but help them hold themselves accountable.
+Leaders in a healthy organization do not hold employees accountable; they help them hold themselves accountable.

 How powerful would it be if people felt safe enough to ask others, ‘Can you help me stay on track.’